pavankothawade/Aladdin-2D-Game/Feedback.md

 Week2:

 Team developed the first working prototype using GreenFoot game engine.
 During week2 we had been taking feedback from each team member regarding Technologies that can be used.
 Based of the feedback team concluded to go ahead with GreenFoot.

+Week3:

+A round of feedback was taken regarding the intial prototype.
+Few points related to dynamic background and hurdle placing were discussed.
+In the next increment Team would work on changing the background dynamically.